-- (1) At an oil temperature in the shifting circuit -12°C, the transmission must be warmed-up for some minutes. - (2) This must be carried out in neutral with an increased engine speed. - (3) Until this oil temperature is reached, the electronics remains in neutral, and the symbol of the cold start phase will be indicated on the display.
+- (1) At an oil temperature in the shifting circuit -12°C, the transmission must be warmed-up for some minutes. - (2) This must be carried out in neutral with an increased engine speed. - (3) Until this oil temperature is reached, the electronics remains in neutral, and the symbol of the cold start phase will be indicated on the display of the transmission message indicator.

-Indication on the display :
+· Indication on the display : \ \